Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-the physical manifestation of our destruction is an extinction event involving debris from part of the computer computing it; rings, fields, /(meteor|planet|solar|blackhole|galactic)/ orbits, supernovas,.. the physical manifestation of the afterlife is our ability to /warp|fold/ ttime; /(staying)? true to my word death is limbo if you brick yourself; your (local)? ttime will collapse in on itself, and new time will expand so the dimensions of the (room|space) willn't change
+the physical manifestation of our destruction is an extinction event involving debris from part of the computer computing it; rings, fields, /(meteor|planet|solar|blackhole|galactic)/ orbits, supernovas,.. the physical manifestation of the afterlife is our ability to /warp|fold/ ttime; /(staying)? true to my word death is limbo if you brick yourself; your (local)? ttime will collapse in on itself, and new time will expand so the dimensions of the (room|space|ttime) willn't change